 The selected locations compose a thematic route, which occupies around 2.5-3 hours of unrushed navigation.
-The Helsinki Festival 2021 programme will include two thematic routes: the Body and the Soul.
+There are two thematic routes available: the Body and the Soul.

 the Body caresses the spine and the whole frame of the city.
 While doing so, it also leads the explorer into their personal physical experiences.
 The body of the rider weaves a fabric combining both history and the present day within the body of the city. the Body is a journey where the city and the body of the participant are used to reach out to those around them.
 It facilitates enticing encounters with oneself and with those around you, set to the tempo of a city on the move.

 the Soul provokes reflections on different thoughts and perceptions surrounding the concepts of the soul.
 It addresses our human longing for a meaningful life and a wish to be part of something greater.
 If the body were the home of the soul, how would it communicate?
 Does listening to the soul offer guidance in moments of decision-making, and can we connect to one another at the soul level?
 What is explained through biology, and what lies on the other side of experience and knowledge?
 Where do they meet?